Knaque/prigit/README.md

 - -h/--home | `prigit <command> -h`:
 If you're connected to the same network as the server, you *must* use this flag.
 The only exception is for the commit command, since the flag serves no function.

-[asyncssh.nim module by treeform](https://github.com/treeform/asyncssh), thank you very much for your help!
+[asyncssh module by treeform](https://github.com/treeform/asyncssh), thank you very much for your help!